 “He wrote the briefs himself; he paid the court costs; it became his mission for future filmmakers, was how he saw it,” said Jacqueline Stewart, a professor of radio, television, and film and African American studies at Northwestern University, who interviewed Fanaka.
 The suits sought a more transparent system of notification and the establishment of minority training programs.
 But a federal judge later threw them out on technicalities, and Fanaka was termed “a vexatious litigant.”

 He rejected some movie opportunities after “Penitentiary” because he considered them to be in the blaxploitation mold, Ms. Stewart said.
 Jan-Christopher Horak, director of the U.C.L.A. film and television archive, said of Fanaka: “In a way, his major accomplishment was a kind of a failure to have tried and failed to significantly change the racial politics of his profession.
 He was punished for it.
 The guild, the studios, they treated him like a crank.
 But he was not a crank."

 Jamaa Fanaka, a filmmaker who had considerable success in 1979 with “Penitentiary,” a feature-length movie he made while still in film school, but who claimed to have been blacklisted afterward for raising questions about a dearth of jobs for Black directors in Hollywood, died of complications of diabetes on April 1, 2012, in Los Angeles.

 He was 69.
 At the time of his death, Fanaka was working on his eighth film, a documentary about hip-hop culture.
-He told the film blogger Jeff Brummett that he wished he had made more films, but that he was proud of what he had accomplished, both as a filmmaker and as an activist.
+He told the film blogger Jeff Brummett that he wished he had made more films, but he was proud of what he had accomplished as a filmmaker and activist.